I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxva/ns-dxva-_dxva_mbctrl_p_hostresiddiff_1.md

 Specifies which blocks of the macroblock use overflow residual difference data.

 When using host-based residual difference decoding with the <b>bPicOverflowBlocks</b> member of <a href="..\dxva\ns-dxva-_dxva_pictureparameters.md">DXVA_PictureParameters</a> equal to 1 and IntraMacroblock equal to zero (the 8-8 overflow method), <b>wPC_Overflow</b> contains the pattern code of the overflow blocks.
 (The pattern code is specified in the same manner as for <b>wPatternCode</b>.)
 The data for the coded overflow blocks (those blocks having bit (11-i) equal to 1) is found in the residual coding buffer in the same indexing order (increasing i).

+`dwReservedBits2`

+Reserved bits used for packing and alignment.
+Must be zero.

+`MVector`

+An array containing the value of the motion vector(s) for the macroblock, each motion vector is represented by a <a href="..\dxva\ns-dxva-_dxva_mvvalue.md">DXVA_MVvalue</a> structure.

 ## Remarks
 Each skipped macroblock specified by <i>MBskipsFollowing </i>must be generated in a manner mathematically equivalent to incrementing the value of <b>wMBaddress</b> and then repeating the same macroblock control command.